Aventyret/solarplexus/README.md

 Solarplexus is a Wordpress plugin and developer tool to easily create Gutenberg blocks for creating dynamic and static lists of posts, pages and more.

-To use the latest version in a Wordpress, simply head over to the 📖 [documentation](https://github.com/Aventyret/solarplexus/wiki) 📖 and don't bother with the dev stuff below.
+**To use the latest version in a Wordpress project, simply head over to the 📖 [documentation](https://github.com/Aventyret/solarplexus/wiki) 📖 and don't bother with the dev stuff below.**

 ## Development instructions